 After building the retrofit object and creating the service from the upper interface definition the data can be requested and processed.
 This happens in the Provider class:

 The code is wrapped into a Coroutine to be able to already process the response.
-As soon as the request has sucessfully finished the response body is returned.
+As soon as the request has successfully finished the response body is returned.

-In any other case, my prefered solution for error handling is used: Logging.
+In any other case, my preferred solution for error handling is used: Logging.